VPDC

 Vaccine Information

-There are three kinds of vaccines used in the United States today to help protect against diphtheria, all of which also provide protection against other diseases:
+There are three vaccines available in the United States to help protect against diphtheria.
+All of these vaccines also provide protection against other diseases:

 Vaccine Recommendations

-• Babies need 3 shots of DTaP to build high level of protection.
-Then children need 2 booster shots to maintain protection through early childhood.
+• Babies need 3 shots of DTaP to build a high level of protection.
+Then, children need 2 booster shots to maintain protection through early childhood.

-• It is recommended that children receive 5 doses of DTaP, usually at the following ages:
+• It is recommended that children get 5 doses of DTaP at these ages:

 • 2 months